EmStat Pico Module

 ▪ Going to sleep or hibernate mode

-The EmStat Pico Development board allows to run your experiments conveniently in our PSTrace software for electrochemistry.
+If expanded with USB or Bluetooth communications, the EmStat Pico can be used directly with our PSTrace software for electrochemistry.
 PSTrace enables you to find the optimal settings for your experiment and allows you to extract the generated script for the EmStat Pico.
 This script can be transferred directly into your (embedded) code for controlling the EmStat Pico.

 |Maximum current||± 3 mA|